UCL-Biosciences/UCL-Biosciences-Image-Analysis/README.md

 ## Resources
 There are lots of great resources for learning image analysis.

-Robert Haase has a[ set of notebooks](https://haesleinhuepf.github.io/BioImageAnalysisNotebooks/intro.html) that cover a lot of key concepts.
+Robert Haase has a [huge resource](https://haesleinhuepf.github.io/BioImageAnalysisNotebooks/intro.html) covering a lot of key concepts.
 It includes a [large language model trained on image analysis](https://chat.openai.com/g/g-psAohb1OY-bio-image-analysis).

+Or there is a similar set of [interactive notebooks](https://github.com/guiwitz/neubias_academy_biapy).